TaylanSoydan/hpc_esc_401_solutions/exercise_session_06/Readme.md

 The algorithm has polynomial time complexity O(N^2).
 Can be justified due to the nested for loops and empirically yields linear graphs when the X axis is squared.

+The time complexity can be reduced with approximation schemes down to O(NLogN) or better, in the

+cost of accuracy.
+One way is the tree methods such as Barnes Hut simulation, an octree is used

+to divide the volume in cubic cells and only particles from nearby cells are treated

+individually and the particles far away are treated collectively.
+This reduces the bodies.

+Another way is the particle mesh method in which space is discretized and particles are assumed

+to be divided between the surrounding vertices.